AllenDowney/EqualityWEF/HALE/data_inventory.md

 **Status**: ⚠️ Downloaded but not yet integrated into model
 **Relevance**: Cardiovascular diseases are a major cause of death and may contribute significantly to the HALE gender gap.
 This is an alternative to the WHO cardiovascular disease death rate indicators which only have data for 2004.
 IHME data may have better temporal coverage, allowing for more recent data to be used in the analysis.
 **Note**: Data includes separate male and female values, allowing for gender gap analysis.
 Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+### Neoplasms (Cancer) Death Rates (Downloaded)

+**Indicator**: B.1 Neoplasms
+**Measure**: Deaths
+**Metric**: Rate (per 100,000 population)
+**Locations**: OECD countries
+**Age**: All ages
+**Sex**: Separate files for Male and Female

+**GBD Compare Tool Settings**:
+- Display: Cause
+- Cause: B.1 Neoplasms
+- Measure: Deaths
+- Locations: OECD
+- Age: All
+- Sex: Both (downloaded separately as Male and Female)
+- Metric: Rate

+**Files**:
+- `data/ihme_neoplasms_deaths_male.csv`
+- `data/ihme_neoplasms_deaths_female.csv`

+**Status**: ⚠️ Downloaded but not yet integrated into model
+**Relevance**: Neoplasms (cancer) are a major cause of death and may contribute significantly to the HALE gender gap.
+Different types of cancer have different gender patterns (e.g., lung cancer is often higher in men, breast cancer is female-specific).
+This indicator provides comprehensive cancer death rates with better temporal coverage than WHO indicators.
+**Note**: Data includes separate male and female values, allowing for gender gap analysis.
+Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+### Chronic Respiratory Diseases Death Rates (Downloaded)

+**Indicator**: B.3 Chronic respiratory diseases
+**Measure**: Deaths
+**Metric**: Rate (per 100,000 population)
+**Locations**: OECD countries
+**Age**: All ages
+**Sex**: Separate files for Male and Female

+**GBD Compare Tool Settings**:
+- Display: Cause
+- Cause: B.3 Chronic respiratory diseases
+- Measure: Deaths
+- Locations: OECD
+- Age: All
+- Sex: Both (downloaded separately as Male and Female)
+- Metric: Rate

+**Files**:
+- `data/ihme_chronic_respiratory_deaths_male.csv`
+- `data/ihme_chronic_respiratory_deaths_female.csv`

+**Status**: ⚠️ Downloaded but not yet integrated into model
+**Relevance**: Chronic respiratory diseases (including COPD, asthma, and other chronic lung conditions) are a major cause of death and may contribute significantly to the HALE gender gap.
+These diseases often have gender differences due to factors such as smoking patterns, occupational exposures, and environmental factors.
+This indicator provides comprehensive chronic respiratory disease death rates with better temporal coverage than WHO indicators.
+**Note**: Data includes separate male and female values, allowing for gender gap analysis.
+Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+### Unintentional Injuries Death Rates (Downloaded)

+**Indicator**: Unintentional injuries
+**Measure**: Deaths
+**Metric**: Rate (per 100,000 population)
+**Locations**: OECD countries
+**Age**: All ages
+**Sex**: Separate files for Male and Female

+**GBD Compare Tool Settings**:
+- Display: Cause
+- Cause: Unintentional injuries
+- Measure: Deaths
+- Locations: OECD
+- Age: All
+- Sex: Both (downloaded separately as Male and Female)
+- Metric: Rate

+**Files**:
+- `data/ihme_unintentional_injuries_deaths_male.csv`
+- `data/ihme_unintentional_injuries_deaths_female.csv`

+**Status**: ✅ Downloaded and integrated into model
+**Relevance**: Unintentional injuries (including falls, drowning, fires, and other accidents) are a significant cause of death and may contribute to the HALE gender gap.
+These injuries often show gender differences due to occupational exposures, risk-taking behaviors, and activity patterns.
+This indicator provides comprehensive unintentional injury death rates with better temporal coverage (1990-2023) than many WHO indicators.
+**Note**: Data includes separate male and female values, allowing for gender gap analysis.
+Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

 ### Road Traffic Crash Death Rate Indicators (Identified)